jsoma/playfair-projects/checklist-story.md

 # Story issue checklist

-After you create a story issue, **cut and paste the following at the bottom of your story isue** (but be sure to fill in the story title and pitch issue before you add the comment). **NOTE:** do **not** put this as the first comment - it works much better in the actual issue.
+After you create a story issue, **cut and paste the following at the bottom of your story isue** (but be sure to fill in the story title and pitch issue before you add it).

-After the comment has been submitted, you'll be able to use the checkboxes interactively.
+After the story has been submitted, you'll be able to use the checkboxes interactively.
 When all the boxes are checked, you'll be able to send in a pull request.

     # Story issue checklist